 Sygkelos, Yannis (2011) Nationalism from the Left.
 The Bulgarian Communist Party during the Second World War and the Early Post-War Years, Leiden-Boston: Brill

 (2012, 2015), Forget Your Past - Communist-era Monuments in Bulgaria, Janet 45

 Stancheva, Magdalina (2012), Logo Book Stefan Kanchev, Janet 45

 Chaubin, Frédéric (2011), Cosmic Communist Constructions Photographed, Taschen

 Project venues: Sofia, Buzludzha in the Balkan Mountain Range, Stara Zagora, Shumen, Varna on the Black Sea Coast, Bulgaria.

 Nearest air terminal: Sofia, Bulgaria - don't forget checking the low cost flight options!

 How to get there?
 If participants arrive at either the Sofia airport or bus/train stations, a taxi transfer to the project hostel in Sofia Downtown may be arranged by request (please, specify this in your application form!).
 Transfer fee is 10 EUR.
-Otherwise, participants could use Sofia public transport (subway) to reach easily the hostel.
+Otherwise, participants can use Sofia public transport (subway) to easily reach the hostel.
 Details will be included in the Info-sheet disseminated to all participants approx. a month before the project starting date.